and vegan cooking, with

 My girl Mary Blair, mention of whom you will find elsewhere

-, was an illustrator, animator, and commercial
+in the archives, was an illustrator, animator, and commercial

 artist known for her brilliant color designs.
 She illustrated